bnaucler/gambot/README.md

 * See all games in tournament history
 * See all players and respective scores in tournament history
 * Tournament history data download
-* Possibility to remove players from ongoing tournament
+* Possibility to remove in-game players from ongoing tournament
 * Possibility to pause players during ongoing tournament
 * 'soft end' to stop seeding
 * Licess API bindings